brywiser/bbrouder-food-blog/_recipes/bananaBread.md

 1 Tablespoon Butter cut in small pieces

 ## Directions
 1. Preheat oven to 350 degrees(F), Grease or line a loaf pan with parchment paper(Tip: Spray the pan with water to get the parchment to stick, this way it keeps the paper out of the way until you add the filling.
-Then requires no cleanup after since it's just water)
+Then requires no cleanup after since it's just water).
 2. Combine the flour, baking soda, and salt in a bowl.
 In a separate bowl, cream together the sugar and brown sugar.
 3. Add the banana's to the sugar bowl and mix to combine.
 Then add the wet ingredients to the dry and stir until combined.
 4. Pour the mixture into the loaf pan.